 Keywords: African literature, Postcolonial literature, Nigerian novel, Lola Shoneyin, Polygamy.

-Lola Shoneyin’s reputation in Nigeria, established as a poet, has grown further nationally, and internationally with the success of her first novel, The Secret Lives of Baba Segi’s Wives (2010).
-The fact that her craft was honed in the genre of verse is evident in the novel from the compression and finely balanced architecture of expression, the penchant for striking images and the lyricism of some of the passages.
-From the title it is clear that the main subject of the novel is the controversial and culturally contentious question of polygamy, even though the novel also presents a critique of distorted versions of the ideal of monogamy.
-That this is a novel which is directed at exposing the toxicity of polygamy in the modern world is reinforced by the central focus of most reviews of the novel, the drift of author interviews and the fact that while the novel casts a glance at both polygamous and monogamous households, it presents in its preliminary pages a family tree only of the polygamous household which is its primary emphasis.
-The novel reflects its subject matter at the level of narrative structure.
-The plural nature of the marriage of the Yoruba patriarch, Ishola Alao, is replicated in the short chapters which combine first person narration of the key household members and third person narration focalised through the same characters.
+Lola Shoneyin’s reputation in Nigeria, established as a poet, has grown further nationally and internationally with the success of her first novel, The Secret Lives of Baba Segi’s Wives (2010).
+The fact that her craft was honed in the genre of verse is evident in the novel from its compression and finely balanced architecture of expression, the penchant for striking images and the lyricism of some of the passages.
+The title of the novel, The Secret Lives of Baba Segi’s Wives, makes it clear that the main subject of the novel is the controversial and culturally contentious question of polygamy.
+However, even though the novel censures polygamy, it also presents a critique of distorted versions of the dominant ideal of monogamy.
+Despite the dual critique, the fact that the thrust of the novel is directed mainly at exposing the toxicity of polygamy in the modern world is reinforced by the central focus of most reviews of the novel, the drift of author interviews and the fact that, while the novel casts a glance at both polygamous and monogamous households, it presents in its preliminary pages a family tree only of the polygamous household that is its primary emphasis.
+The novel reflects its subject matter at the level of narrative structure also.
+The plural nature of the marriage of the Yoruba patriarch, Ishola Alao, is replicated in the manifold voices presented in the story.
+The short chapters of which the novel is comprised combine first person narration of the many household members and third person narration focalised through the same characters.
 Both first and third person narratives offer flashbacks allowing the reader to construct short biographies for each of the significant characters.
-But despite the attempt at the level of narrative to present the more social world of the polygamous household, the novel defaults to the individuating tendency of the novel as genre to foreground the individual life.
+But, despite the attempt at the level of narrative to present the more social world of the polygamous household, the novel defaults to the individuating tendency of the novel as genre to foreground the individual life.
 The character that emerges most clearly both through the constitution of her rich inner life and through the fact of her personal development in the novel is the character, Bolanle. who is caustically referred to by the non-literate wives as “the graduate”.
 Bolanle is the fourth and final wife to enter the Alao household and the one who acts as a catalyst, finally fully exposing the marital secret and the oppressiveness of polygamy.

 Another striking feature of the novel is its humour.
 Humour is created through scenes of bawdy , naturalistic, slapstick comedy generated from the earthy expressions and actions of the characters the novel classes as traditional.
 On the other pole of the binary, humour is created also through satire, irony and parody of social trends and characters that the novel classes as modern.
 Here modern popular romance is sent up and distorted postcolonial versions of materialistic modern monogamy as well as the violence and hypocrisy of misogynistic, hedonistic contemporary relationships based upon individual freedom and pleasure are exposed.
 The only character to escape lampooning is the heroine, Bolanle.
 In her self-realisation at the end of the novel she also represents the possibility of an ideal monogamy the nature of which is not spelt out in this fairly open-ended novel.
 While the novel variously constructs at a surface level the familiar tradition-modernity dichotomy, a squint-eyed view of the narrative dynamics suggests the paradoxes and contradictions of this idea, as this essay will show through an analysis of the related polygamy-monogamy binary.